ericvids/magis/README.md

 Setup Instructions
 ==================

-1. Install Unity 2018.2.14.
+1. Install Unity 2018.2.14 (latest version as of this writing).
 When prompted, add iOS, Android and Vuforia support.

 2. Open the arengine/ folder in Unity via the launcher (Projects->Open) or the menu (File->Open Project).

 3. Go to the Asset Store (Ctrl+9) and add the "Google Play OBB Downloader" to your project.
-(You will need to create a Unity ID at id.unity.com.)
+(You will need to create a Unity ID at id.unity.com.)  _This step is essential for Android but may be skipped for iOS._

-4. In the menu, select Window->Vuforia Configuration.
-Add a valid App License Key.
-(You will need to create a Vuforia developer account at developer.vuforia.com, then in the License Manager, click Get Development Key.)

-5. In the menu, select GameObject->Vuforia->AR Camera.
-This action will import the necessary Vuforia resources.
-(There is no need to save the current (temporary) scene with the newly-created AR Camera.
-If you want, just after the Vuforia import, select File->New Scene and click Don't Save to forget this temporary scene.)
+4. On the menu, select GameObject->Vuforia->AR Camera.
+This action will import the necessary Vuforia resources.  **Do not forget this step or your device's camera will not work.**  (There is no need to save the current (temporary) scene with the newly-created AR Camera.
+If you want, just after the Vuforia import, select File->New Scene and click "Don't Save" to forget this temporary scene.)

+5. On the menu, select Window->Vuforia Configuration.
+On the Inspector pane, add a valid App License Key.
+(You will need to create a Vuforia developer account at developer.vuforia.com, then in the License Manager, click Get Development Key.)  **Do not forget this step or your device's camera will not work.**

 6. Click the Play button to play the sample game within the Unity Editor.

+  *  Use the mouse to perform touchscreen commands, and use the arrow keys on your keyboard to navigate within an AR scene.
+  *  If you connect a webcam to your computer, you may use it to simulate AR scenes in conjunction with printouts of the sample marker images at arengine/Assets/Editor/Vuforia/ImageTargetTextures/magis-default/.
+You will need to go to Vuforia Configuration and uncheck "Disable Vuforia Play Mode" near the bottom of the Inspector.
+  *  You may also connect a device with Unity Remote 5 installed to use its gyroscope and touchscreen.
+Go to Edit->Project Settings->Editor and under Unity Remote->Device, select "Any Android Device" or "Any iOS Device" depending on your device.
+Note that due to Vuforia limitations, it is not possible to use the device's camera for AR tracking in Play Mode.

-7. Feel free to modify arengine/Assets/ARGames/_SampleGame to your own liking.
+7. All assets of the sample game are found in arengine/Assets/ARGames/_SampleGame/ and arengine/Assets/ARPrefabs/_SampleGame/.
+Feel free to modify these to your own liking.

 8. Before deploying to a device or publishing to the Play Store or App Store, make sure to do the following:

   *  In Unity's File->Build Settings, turn off Development Build (unless you are debugging intentionally).
   *  In Unity's File->Build Settings->Player Settings, change your Company Name and Product Name to your own preferred names.
   *  In Unity's File->Build Settings->Player Settings->Settings for (Android|iOS)->Other Settings->Identification, change the Package Name (Android) or Bundle Identifier (iOS) to your own preferred id.  _**Do not use edu.ateneo.magis or any name prefixed with edu.ateneo.magis.*; these are reserved for Ateneo's own apps.**_
-  *  Rename the arengine/Assets/ARGames/_SampleGame folder to your chosen Product Name, but remove any spaces and non-alphanumeric characters (except for underscore).
+  *  Rename the arengine/Assets/ARGames/_SampleGame/ folder to your chosen Product Name, but remove any spaces and non-alphanumeric characters (except for underscore).
 For example, the Product Name "Igpaw: Loyola 2" requires a folder name of "IgpawLoyola2".
   *  If you change AppIcon.png or LoadingScreen.png, make sure to also update the Default Icon and Settings for Android->Splash Image->Static Splash Image in Player Settings.
 (These fields should normally auto-update correctly if you don't change the associated AppIcon.png.meta and LoadingScreen.png.meta files, but double-check anyway.)
   *  If you want to collect your own analytics, close the Unity Editor and edit arengine/ProjectSettings/ProjectSettings.asset in a text editor.
 Change the cloudProjectId to your own id.
 To generate your own id, create a new project at developer.cloud.unity3d.com, copy its 36-character UPID, and replace the cloudProjectId in ProjectSettings.asset (which is b76c8b2c-b435-4682-b68e-81d5d538c558 by default) with the UPID you just copied.